An Atom

 The Quantum Tale of a Chloride Ion

 For a neutral chlorine atom: [Ne] 3s² 3p⁵.
-Consider this: its five 3p electrons occupy three orbitals in a pattern that maximizes parallel spins (Hund’s rule): one electron each in the 3pₓ, 3p_y, and 3p_z orbitals, with the remaining two electrons paired in one of those orbitals.
+Its five 3p electrons occupy three orbitals in a pattern that maximizes parallel spins (Hund’s rule): one electron each in the 3pₓ, 3p_y, and 3p_z orbitals, with the remaining two electrons paired in one of those orbitals.
 The outermost shell is half‑filled in the sense that the p‑subshell is three‑quarters occupied.

 When a free electron approaches, it “sees” an attractive potential from the nucleus that is only partially screened by the existing 3p electrons.
-Because of the Pauli exclusion principle, the incoming electron must have opposite spin to the electron already occupying the chosen 3p orbital.
 The electron’s wavefunction can be described as a linear combination of atomic orbitals (LCAO) that overlaps with the 3p manifold.
+In real terms, because of the Pauli exclusion principle, the incoming electron must have opposite spin to the electron already occupying the chosen 3p orbital.
 It therefore falls into the lowest‑energy available state, which is one of the singly‑occupied 3p orbitals, pairing with its resident electron.

 The result is a chloride ion (Cl⁻) with the configuration [Ne] 3s² 3p⁶—a closed‑shell noble‑gas configuration.
-Still, the added electron’s energy is released as the electron affinity of chlorine (≈ 3.
+On the flip side, the added electron’s energy is released as the electron affinity of chlorine (≈ 3.
 61 eV).

 • The 3p orbitals are diffuse enough to accommodate an extra electron without excessive repulsion.